andre-amato/vendodrives/README.md

 - Filter cars by localization, price, and other criteria
 - View received messages
 - Send new messages
+- Manage your posted cars (view, edit, and delete)
 - Responsive design with optimized layout for mobile and desktop

 ## Technologies Used